BaiduHiDeviOS/iOS-Tech-Weekly/README.md

 ## 开源代码
 名称 | 推荐理由
 ------- | -------
+[Scrollable-GraphView](https://github.com/philackm/Scrollable-GraphView)| An adaptive scrollable graph view for iOS to visualise simple discrete datasets.
+Written in Swift.
-[Cache](https://github.com/soffes/Cache)| A generic caching library for Swift.
+[SwiftyOAuth](https://github.com/delba/SwiftyOAuth)| A simple OAuth library for iOS with a built-in set of providers [Cache](https://github.com/soffes/Cache)| A generic caching library for Swift.
 Cache depends on Foundation.
 [Render](https://github.com/alexdrone/Render)|React-inspired Swift library for writing UIKit UIs.
 [PMAlertController](https://github.com/Codeido/PMAlertController)|PMAlertController is a great and customizable substitute to UIAlertController